Don’t Worry, The Military At The Border Is Ignoring The White House

 Around 3,000 immigrants, mainly from Honduras and Guatemala, are in Tijuana right now.
 Tijuana is a border city just outside the state of California.

-The immigrants are part of a caravan that set out for the U.S. weeks ago, walking for hundreds of miles to flee gangs, drug activity, poverty and violence in their home countries.
+The immigrants are part of a caravan that set out for the U.S. weeks ago, walking for hundreds of miles to flee gangs, drug activity, poverty, and violence in their home countries.

 Donald Trump has stated that they are an invasion.
 Meanwhile, he has deployed around 8,000 active military and National Guard troops at the border, which has been fortified with barbed wire.